bdeluna16/Election_Analysis/README.md

  ![image](https://user-images.githubusercontent.com/67936161/89132957-c1ea5c00-d4cc-11ea-87fc-9adeca2d2ef8.png)

 * The data shows that Denver county had the largest number of votes

-* The results below show the number of votes each candidate received in the election and the perecentage of the total votes they received
+* The results below show the number of votes each candidate received in the election and the percentage of the total votes they received

 ![image](https://user-images.githubusercontent.com/67936161/89133052-88feb700-d4cd-11ea-9ea1-af441ddda4db.png)

 * The data shows that Diana DeGette was the winner of the election.
-She recevied 272,892 votes which made up 73.8% of the total votes
+She received 272,892 votes which made up 73.8% of the total votes

 ### Summary Statement
 The script that I made for this election audit can be used for any election.
-However, in order to use this for other elections some modifaction will need to be made.
+However, in order to use this for other elections some modifactions will need to be made.
 See below for examples of modifications:
   1. The code to set the variables used to output the results in the analyis can be changed to whatever is necessary.
   2. The code to create the lists/dictionaries of the metrics being measured can be changed as well.